USER MANUAL

 Library Modal

-The Library modal is your central hub for managing and organizing your entire video collection.
-It displays all videos you've imported, organized into tabs:
+The Library modal is your central hub for managing and organizing your video collection.
+It displays all videos you have imported, organized into tabs:

 Library Modal screenshot